 Vanuatu was colonised by both the French and British, with the European powers jointly administering the islands; Vanuatu became independent in 1980.
 The legal system in Vanuatu reflects the country's colonial history, being a mixed system derived from English common law, French civil law and ni-Vanuatu customary law.
 The Constitution is the supreme law in the country.
-At the international level, Vanuatu is party to the Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW), the Convention on the Rights of the Child (CRC), the Convention on the Rights of Persons with Disabilities (CRPD), and the Convention Against Torture and other cruel, inhuman or degrading treatment or punishment (CAT).
+At the international level, Vanuatu is party to the Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW), the Convention on the Rights of Persons with Disabilities (CRPD), and the Convention Against Torture and other cruel, inhuman or degrading treatment or punishment (CAT).